rdemolgen/SavvySuite/README.md

 # SavvySuite
 Suite of tools for analysing off-target reads to find CNVs, homozygous regions, and shared haplotypes

+This software was written by Matthew Wakeling at the University of Exeter, and was presented at the 2017 ASHG meeting in Orlando, Florida.

 ## Compiling
 This code requires the htsjdk library and the JAMA matrix maths library.
 The easiest way to get everything required is to download the GATK Jar.
 Compiling the code is then done by:
 ```